 Wear it now like a mantle, always there to remind you.

-Forgetting the past might doom me to repeat it.
-Allowing that to happen would dishonor the memory of everything I’d lost – both as a kid and as an adult.
+Forgetting the past might doom me to repeat it, and allowing that to happen would dishonor the memory of everything I’d lost – both as a kid and as an adult.
 But coexisting with the past was also difficult.
 During those early years of trying to corral my health, I often thought of The Great Gatsby.
 Every trip to the hospital, every uncomfortable IV, every cup of liquid contrast chugged while trying (sometimes unsuccessfully) not to vomit, reminded me of its conclusion: “So we beat on, boats against the current, borne back ceaselessly into the past.”
-The last place I wanted to be, but where I frequently ended up anyway.
+It was last place I wanted to be, where I frequently ended up anyway.

 At some point during that arduous first year of renovating my health, I rewatched The Apartment.
 I already admired it, but now I smiled and wept at its final words: “Shut up and deal.”
-Before my first date with my now-wife, I told her about my erratic health and its history of neglect.
-I figured her background as a physician made her knowledgable enough to determine if she was up for those challenges.
-And I told her sincerely that I’d understand if she reconsidered.
+Before my first date with my now-wife, I told her about my erratic health and its history of neglect, trusting that her background as a physician would help her determine if she was up for those challenges.
+And I told her — sincerely — that I’d understand if she reconsidered.
 She replied by revealing her own lingering childhood illness and asked if I wanted to run for the hills.

 Slowly, I began to change how I spoke with my family.
-My youngest sibling had arrived post-surgery.
-She knew so little about my plight that she once hesitantly asked “Did you really have a disease?”
-For the first time, I answered all her questions.
+My youngest sibling had arrived post-surgery and knew so little about my plight that she once hesitantly asked “Did you really have a disease?”
+For the first time, I answered her questions.
 When my dad dusted off his “You were such a happy baby.
 What happened?” routine, I replied with a question: “What happened early on that might’ve changed my disposition?”
 In 2016 and 2017, a big flare-up that was hard to control scared the hell out of my family.
-And, after a decades-long delay, my parents and I were finally on the same page again.
+After a decades-long delay, my parents and I were finally on the same page again.

-My mom accompanied me to scopes when my wife couldn’t.
-(The hospital requires a chaperone.)
-On the worst of those occasions, my vitals kept setting off alarms.
-I spent close to 10 hours receiving IV fluids and napping while she sat beside me in an uncomfortable chair.
-The doctor authorized my scope at the very end of the day.
-She looked wan as he summarized his findings afterward.
-Everything was so undeniably shitty then that it was easier to speak freely about how irresponsible my parents had once been with my health, a tradition I’d cluelessly continued in adulthood.
-Still, I stopped short of revealing the full extent of my anger.
-It wouldn’t have been productive.
+My mom accompanied me to scopes when my wife couldn’t (in the US, the hospital requires a chaperone).
+On the worst of those occasions, my vitals kept setting off alarms and I spent close to 10 hours receiving IV fluids and napping while she sat beside me in an uncomfortable chair.
+The doctor authorized my scope at the very end of the day and my mother looked wan as he summarized his findings afterward.
+Everything was so undeniably shitty then that it was easier to speak freely about how irresponsible my parents had once been with my health, a tradition I’d ignorantly continued as an adult.
+Still, I stopped short of revealing the full extent of my anger, which wouldn’t have been productive.

-What bothered me the most wasn’t the lack of post-surgical care all those years prior.
-It was the lack of understanding.
+What bothered me the most wasn’t the lack of post-surgical care all those years prior, it was the lack of understanding.
 When I told them something was wrong, they dismissed it and minimized my complaints.
-They taught me to accept a quality of life neither would’ve tolerated themselves, because my illness was no longer convenient for them.
-And I’d silently paid the price ever since.
+They taught me to accept a quality of life neither would’ve tolerated themselves, mostly because my illness was no longer convenient for them, and I’d silently paid the price ever since.
 When I tried explaining that to my father, he was obviously pained and said something that was simultaneously inadequate and more than I ever expected to hear.
 It was evasive and comically understated, a very dad-like almost-apology: “Mistakes were made.”

 We were quiet after that, but in my head was an unspoken rejoinder that made me want to laugh: “Shut up and deal.”